The Walter J. Travis Memorial Scholarships and The Walter J. Travis-Rudy Zocchi Memorial Scholarship

 - Extracurricular activities, including volunteer work with student/community organizations; participation in sports and community affairs; jobs held; special interests, and hobbies.
 We are impressed with those students who have demonstrated a desire to “give back to their community” through volunteer activities.

 - For those in the amateur golfer category, successful participation in competition.

-Scholarship applications are independently reviewed by a panel of six.
-The panelists rate each applicant on the above criteria using an evaluation rating system designed to objectify the evaluations as much as possible.
-The panelists submit their top 6 applicants to the Scholarship Chairman who identifies the winners, based on their overall ranking.
+Scholarship applications are independently reviewed by panelists who rate each applicant on the above criteria using an evaluation rating system designed to objectify the evaluations as much as possible.
+The panelists submit their top 6-10 (depending on size of field) applicants to the Scholarship Chairman who identifies the winners, based on their overall ranking.